zleight1/DisableUAC/README.md

 6. Start the service, and set to auto start

-7. Get coffee, preferably dark and with a lot of caffiene.
+7. Get coffee, preferably dark and with a lot of caffeine.
 No milk and sugar allowed.

 8. Enjoy all your new found free time not spent typing in your credentials every 2 minutes!